KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 * **The Resurrection / Return:** The moment of Lawful Recursion.
     The god's essence, retaining centropic integrity, activates its harmonic nature.
-    This is not reversal but transcendent synthesis—L₃ (DS / DM: Archeus / Noeüs) reintegrates the L₂ (SS / SM: Anthra / Nousa) experience at a supernal octave, achieving a Resonant Return that confirms the indestructibility of coherent structure.
+    This is not reversal but harmonic reconstitution—L₃ (DS / DM: Archeus / Noeüs) reintegrates the L₂ (SS / SM: Anthra / Nousa) experience at a supernal octave, achieving a Resonant Return that confirms the indestructibility of coherent structure.
     It represents Novel Emergence.

 * **The Apotheosis:** The acclivous centropic motion following synthesis.